tc-ca/TC3oE-Templates/DotNet6MVC/README.md

 ### Azure auth config

 You will need to add the reply url to your app registration in the Azure portal to ensure you don't get errors while logging in.
+In this case, the reply URL is `https://localhost/signin-oidc`

 _The port number can be omitted._